mariadb-corporation/mariadb-connector-nodejs/README.md

 > * `sql`: *string | JSON* sql string value or JSON object to supersede default connections options.
 >           if JSON object, must have a "sql" property
->           example : {dateStrings:true, sql:'SELECT now()'}
+>           example : { dateStrings: true, sql: 'SELECT now()' }
 > * `values`: *array | object* placeholder values. usually an array, but in case of only one placeholder, can be given as is.
 >
 >Returns an Emitter object that emit different type of event:
->  * error : emit an [Error](#error) object when query failed.
+>  * error : emit an [Error](#error) object if query failed.
+(No "end" event will be emit then).
 >  * columns : emit when columns metadata from result-set are received (parameter is an array of [Metadata fields](#metadata-field)).
 >  * data : emit each time a row is received (parameter is a row).
->  * end : emit query ended (no parameter).
+>  * end : emit when query ended (no parameter).

-the function "query" return a promise returning all data at once.
+The function "query" return a promise returning all data at once.
 For huge result-set, that mean stored all data in memory.
-The function "queryStream" is very similar to query, but the even driver architecture will permit to handle a row one by one, avoiding overload memory.
+The function "queryStream" is very similar to query, but the event driven architecture will permit to handle a row one by one, to avoid overloading memory.

 If query time and result handle will take some amount of time, you may consider changing [@@net_read_timeout](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout):
 Query must be received totally before this timeout (default to 60s).